He Shou Wu eeTee™

 the mountainous southwest of China, he ran away from home at the

 age of eleven with three travelers.
 These travelers were in the herbal trade.
-Together

-herbal traditions of all the various regions.
+studying the herbal traditions of all the various regions.

 As Li Qing Yuen